L4M3573R/StarPilotDocs/docs/ticketsystem.md

 Through the Comma:
 1. Go to the device settings
 2. Go to Software
-3. Change the branch option here to Dom
+3. Change the "target branch" option to Dom
+4. Proceed on the screen

 Through Galaxy:
 1. Login to your Galaxy dashboard
+2. Open the navigation bar
-2. Go to
+3. Go to Software
+4. Find "branch switching" and change it to Dom
+5. Then at the bottom of the page click the button that says "Switch + Update"